2011 FIA Formula Two Championship

 The 2011 FIA Formula Two Championship season was the third year of the FIA Formula Two Championship.
 The championship began on 17 April at Silverstone and finished on 30 October at the Circuit de Catalunya, after eight double-header rounds and all (excluding Silverstone) in support of International GT Open racing weekends.

-For most of the season, the championship battle revolved around a returning driver Mirko Bortolotti (finished fourth in 2009 and rookie driver Christopher Zanella.
-Bortolotti took lead after win in the opening race of the season at Silverstone and did not leave him until the end of the season.
+For most of the season, the championship battle revolved around a returning driver Mirko Bortolotti, who finished fourth in 2009, and rookie driver Christopher Zanella.
+Bortolotti took the lead after winning in the opening race of the season at Silverstone and led until the end of the season.
 The Italian secured his title and a prize test for the Williams F1 team in the home race at Monza with two races to spare.
 Bortolotti scored seven wins in a season matching 2009 Champion Andy Soucek record and with win in 2009 at Brno the Italian took absolute win record in FIA Formula Two Championship.

-Zanella finished a second place in the standings with two wins, 123 points behind Bortolotti and just eight ahead of his nearest rival and another newcomer Ramón Piñeiro, who scored three wins.
+Zanella finished in second place in the standings with two wins, 123 points behind Bortolotti and just eight ahead of his nearest rival and another newcomer Ramón Piñeiro, who scored three wins.
 The fourth place went to Piñeiro compatriot and winner of the Silverstone's race Miki Monrás.